 Post daily tasks

 To engage your students outside of the synchronous lesson, post one daily task every day.
-You can upload a video with a Snapchat filter, audio, picture, and ask them to complete a task by posting in the comments.
+For example, you can upload a video with a Snapchat filter, audio, picture and ask them to complete a task by posting it in the comments.
 Motivate them to use different types of media to boost their digital literacy skills.

 Complete wellness checks